Local Rule 7026. DISCOVERY – GENERAL

 (3) The court will approve, disapprove, or modify the discovery plan and enter other orders as appropriate after the first scheduling conference.
 At any time, on request of a party or on its own, the court may order a conference of all the parties to discuss the provisions of the discovery plan or scheduling order.

-(1) Unless the court orders otherwise, an extension of the discovery deadline will not be allowed without a showing of good cause as to why all discovery was not completed within the time allotted.
-The court must receive all motions or stipulations to extend discovery at least twenty-one (21) days before the date fixed for completion of discovery, or at least twenty-one (21) days before the expiration of any extension that the court may have approved.
+(1) Unless the court orders otherwise, an extension of a discovery completion deadline will not be allowed without a showing of good cause as to why all discovery was not completed within the time allotted.
+The parties must file all motions or stipulations to extend discovery at least twenty-one (21) days before the date fixed for completion of discovery, or at least twenty-one (21) days before the expiration of any extension that the court may have approved.
 The motion or stipulation to extend time or to reopen discovery must include:

-(2) Counsel must ensure that all discovery is initiated so it can be completed by the end of the period set out in the discovery plan.
-No additional discovery will be permitted after that, except as provided above.
+(2) Attorneys must ensure that all discovery is initiated so it can be completed by the end of the period set out in the discovery completion deadline.
+No additional discovery will be permitted after the discovery completion deadline, except as provided above.

 (g) Filing discovery papers.
-Notices of deposition, depositions, interrogatories, requests for production or inspection, requests for documents, requests for admissions, answers and responses, and proof of service should not be filed with the court unless the court orders filing on its own motion or on motion of a party.
-Originals of responses to requests for admissions or production and answers to interrogatories must be served on the party who made the request or propounded the interrogatories, and that party must make the originals available at the time of any pretrial hearing or at trial for use by any party.
+Notices of deposition, depositions, interrogatories, requests for production or inspection, requests for documents, requests for admissions, answers and responses, and proof of service should not be filed with the court unless the court orders otherwise.
+Originals of responses to requests for admissions or production and answers to interrogatories must be served on the party who made the request or propounded the interrogatories, and that party must make the original responses available at the time of any pretrial hearing or at trial for use by any party.
 Likewise, the deposing party must make the original transcript of a deposition available at the time of any pretrial hearing or at trial for use by any party or filing with the court if so ordered.